Spanish Armada: Actions off Portland Bill and Isle of Wight

-Starting on the 1st of August Sidonia began sending Farnese messages detailing his position and movements.
-It was not until the following day that Alexander received the first report from the Admiral.
+Starting on 1 August, Sidonia began sending Parma messages detailing his position and movements.
+However, couriers landed on the French shore or despatched in small vessels could make their way to Parma little faster than the armada itself.
+It was not until the following day that Parma received the first report from the Admiral.

 Fireships at Calais

-On August 7, the Armada anchored off Calais in a tightly packed defensive crescent formation, not far from Dunkirk (Farnese only learned of this on that same afternoon) where Parma's army, reduced by disease to 16,000, was expected to be waiting, ready to join the fleet in barges sent from ports along the Flemish coast.
+On 7 August, the armada anchored off Calais in a tightly packed defensive crescent formation, not far from Dunkirk (Parma only learned of this on that same afternoon) where Parma's army, reduced by disease to 16,000, was expected to be waiting, ready to join the fleet in barges sent from ports along the Flemish coast.
 An essential element of the plan of invasion, as it was eventually implemented, was the transportation of a large part of Parma's Army of Flanders as the main invasion force in unarmed barges across the English Channel.
-These barges would be protected by the large ships of the Armada.
-However, to get to the Armada, they would have to cross the zone dominated by the Dutch navy, where the Armada could not go.
-This problem seems to have been overlooked by the Armada commanders, but it was insurmountable.
+These barges would be protected by the large ships of the armada.
+However, to get to the armada, they would have to cross the zone dominated by the Dutch navy, where the armada could not go due to the ongoing Eighty Years' War with the Dutch Republic.
+This problem seems to have been overlooked by the armada's commanders, but it was insurmountable.
 Communication was more difficult than anticipated, and word came too late that Parma's army had yet to be equipped with sufficient transport or to be assembled in the port, a process that would take at least six days.
 As Medina Sidonia waited at anchor, Dunkirk was blockaded by a Dutch fleet of 30 flyboats under Lieutenant-Admiral Justinus van Nassau.
 The Dutch flyboats mainly operated in the shallow waters off Zeeland and Flanders where larger warships with a deeper draught, like the Spanish and English galleons, could not safely enter.
-Parma expected the Armada to send its light pataches to drive away the Dutch, but Medina Sidonia would not send them because he feared he would need these ships for his own protection.
+Parma expected the armada to send its light pataches to drive away the Dutch, but Medina Sidonia would not send them because he feared he would need these ships for his own protection.
 There was no deep-water port where the fleet might shelter, which had been acknowledged as a major difficulty for the expedition, and the Spanish found themselves vulnerable as night drew on.